bgawalt/lombardotron/README.md

 [Commit with this code: 4f85564](https://github.com/bgawalt/lombardotron/blob/4f85564ee9b8755b31f015436ca9e41e2fb3f5d6/lombardotron.py)

-We can also look at each player's total IDP points across '22 vs. across '23:
+We can also look at each player's total IDP points across '22 vs. across '23 (with a series of y = x equality included in red):

 ![IDP Scatter Plot, 2023-24 v 2022-23 Seasons](fig/idp_scatter.png)

+**This is the baseline to beat.** I will need to come up with a function of '22-season stats that is a tighter match to '23 performance, than just applying the IDP formula to the '22 stats and calling that my prediction.

 Here are histograms of season-long player IDP score, with y-axis counts in linear and log scale, for the 2023-24 season: